 We got lazy a lot and went to WestMarket.
 I can tell you though that I had the best veggie pita Souvlaki there, and such good juices!
 But let’s be real, there are good juices everywhere.
 If you’re a health nut Copenhagen is literally perfect.
 We also had so many mozzarella/pesto/tomato sandwiches, those were so popular both there and in Sweden haha.

 I honestly don’t think we had a bad meal in Scandanavia.
 Everything we ate was GOOD.

 […Awkward, I don’t have any presentable pictures at bars…I wonder why?
 LOL] I tossed off my grandma façade and actually went out ALL 3 NIGHTS we were in Copenhagen.

 WHO AM I????
 Although, to be fair, the first night we went to Duck and Cover which was a very chill speakeasy and just got one drink each.
 They were expensive AF but damn, they really know how to make a cocktail – probably one of the best I’ve ever had.
-I got the lime thing and my friend got a drink with fig in it (THEY DON’T HAVE A WEBSITE AND I CAN’T FIND THEIR NEW MENU ANYWHERE).
+I got the lime thing and my friend got a drink with fig in it.
 GET THE FIG DRINK!!!
 It was literally the best thing I’ve ever had.
 I have no idea what it was called, even after scouring the internet for hours.